Suzanne Johnson Peterson

 Our Miss Blackhawk Valley 2016, Jaryn Franklin, was crowned Miss Illinois 2016 in Marion, IL.
 She was recognized with awards for Lifestyle and Fitness in Swimsuit, Overall Interview (Nancy Foote Award), Preliminary Evening Gown, and the Miss America State Community Service Scholarship for her platform "Advocating for Individuals with Disabilities."
 She competed in Atlantic City, NJ for the title of Miss America where she was awarded a STEM scholarship for her education in the field of nursing.

-In 2016, the youth program was discontinued with changes to the competition rules and the Princess Program was created, a non-competetive mentoring program.
+In 2016, the youth program was discontinued with changes to the competition rules and the Princess Program was created, a non-competitive mentoring program.
 The girls who participate accompany our titleholders at appearances and participate in quarterly events incorporating community performances and service.
+In 2023, Miss America replaced "princess" with Little Sister and Miss Blackhawk Valley Besties was born.

 Katie Strause (Reyes)